semuconsulting/pynmeagps/README.md

 `pynmeagps` is compatible with Python 3.6+ and has no third-party library dependencies.

-In the following, `python` & `pip` refer to the python3 executables.
+In the following, `python` & `pip` refer to the Python 3 executables.
 You may need to type `python3` or `pip3`, depending on your particular environment.

 ![Python version](https://img.shields.io/pypi/pyversions/pynmeagps.svg?style=flat)